ShinyTrinkets/overseer/README.md

 The useful methods are:

-* `NewOverseer()` - Returns a new instance of an overseer manager.
+* `NewOverseer()` - Returns a new instance of a process manager.
   To register processes, use the `Add(id string, args ...string)` method, and to unregister use the `Remove(id string)` method.
-* `Supervise(id string)` - Supervise a registered process and block until it finishes.
-This includes checking if the process was killed from outside, delaying the start and restarting in case of failure.
-* `Stop(id string)` - Stop the process by sending its process group a SIGTERM signal.
-* `Signal(id string)` - Signal sends an OS signal to the process group.
 * `SuperviseAll()` - This is the main function.
 Supervise all processes and block until they finish.
 This includes killing all the processes when the main program exits.
+* `Supervise(id string)` - Supervise one registered process and block until it finishes.
+This includes checking if the process was killed from the outside, delaying the start and restarting in case of failure.
+* `Stop(id string)` - Stops the process by sending its process group a SIGTERM signal.
+* `Signal(id string, sig syscall.Signal)` - Signal sends an OS signal to the process group.
-* `StopAll()` - Cycle and stop all processes by sending SIGTERM.
+* `StopAll()` - Cycles and stops all processes by sending SIGTERM.

-For examples of usage, please check the tests, for now.
+For more examples of usage, please check the tests, for now.

 ## Similar libraries